pygmy-123/-Team-Agreement/team-agreement.md

 - Qamar Alkhatib: teamwork, time manegment, machine learning
 - Oqla Alrefai: data structures, machine learning

-* How can you best utilize these strengths in the execution of your project?
+### How can you best utilize these strengths in the execution of your project?

 We will devide the work depending on each one's skills.

-* In which professional competencies do you each want to develop greater strength?
+### In which professional competencies do you each want to develop greater strength?

-- Jana Abdelkader: Machine learning
+- Jana Abdelkader: Design
-- Mohamad khalil: Time manegment
+- Mohamad khalil: Design
-- Abdallah Alabed: Pandas package
+- Abdallah Alabed: BackEnd and FrontEnd Connections
-- Abrar Alzubaidi: Machine learning and communication skills
+- Abrar Alzubaidi: Backend
-- Qamar Alkhatib: OOP and Machine learning
+- Qamar Alkhatib: Front End
-- Oqla Alrefai: Time manegment, numpy
+- Oqla Alrefai: BackEnd

-* Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?
+### Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?

-we will have 2 meeting everyday. one in the morning to assign the tasks and one at the end of the day to explain what we have done during the day.
+we will have a meeting everyday, to showcase what tasks have we finished and plan tasks for the next day.

 ## Conflict Plan